 Alex Melton and Jaesung Ryu, "Wanted: Handwriting Analyst," North Korea: Witness to Transformation, Peterson Institute for International Economics, February 5, 2012; "Kim Jong-un's Handwriting Shows Chip Off the Old Block," The Chosun Ilbo, January 4, 2012.
-Photographs of Kim Jong-un's signature, attached to loyalty pledges from various institutions throughout the regime, appeared for the first time in Nodong Simmun on December 2, 2011.
+Photographs of Kim Jong-un's signature (attached to loyalty pledges from various institutions throughout the regime) appeared for the first time in Nodong Simmun on December 2, 2011.
 The regime probably decided to release the photographs in order to show that Kim Jong-un was in control and was the ultimate decision-maker, even if a collective group of advisors had significant input into the policy deliberation process.
 This was not the first instance of North Korean media revealing the Supreme Leader's signature.
 There were at least 100 cases dating back to 1981, when state media showed Kim Jong-il's signature on internal reports.

-276 Michael Madden, "Film Released to Mark 1 Year Anniversary of KJI's Death," North Korea Leadership Watch, December 13, 2012.
-The Politburo scenes are in the fourth part of the documentary film, We Will Hold the Great Leader Comrade Kim Jong Il in High Esteem Down through Generations.
+Michael Madden, "Film Released to Mark 1 Year Anniversary of KJI's Death," North Korea film, We Will Hold the Great Leader Comrade Kim Jong Il in High Esteem Down through Generations.
 The ninety-minute fourth installment of the official documentary film series chronicled the death and funerary rites of Kim Jong-il during December 2011.
-Entitled The Great Leader Comrade Kim Jong Il Will Live Forever, it was released to mark the one-year anniversary of Kim Jong-il's death.
+Entitled The Great Leader Comrade Kim Jong Il Will Live Forever, it was released to mark the one-year anniversary of Kim Jong-il's death on December 17, 2011.